ddururiiiiiii/ddururiiiiiii/README.md

 I am a junior developer who believes in 'steadiness' rather than 'talent'.✨

-I dream of being a real full-stack developer.🚩
+I dream of being a 'REAL' full-stack developer.🚩

 <br>